serjilyashenko/simple-pie-project/packages/simple-pie/README.md

 If you need borderless diagram, just set `borderColor: "transparent"` or `borderWidth: 0`

-### ❌Old version interface
+### ❌ Old version interface

 The old version of pie diagram is still supported.
-However, it is ❌deprecated.
+However, it is deprecated.
 Please use the new one.

 ```ts
 export function simplePie(